 While ultimately I want Dear Sabrina to be a positive space to visit, I don't think that has to mean glossing over the myriad imperfections of everyday life, and especially of myself.
 Being married, raising kids, raising kids abroad, and, you know, life, are inherently messy and difficult things, and I don't want to hide that from you.
 I want to deepen this space by being real about all of that.

 I also hope to post some flawless, beautiful pictures of me, my family, and my home sometimes, if that's ever possible.
 I'm not saying it's bad to look great in social media or on one's own blog, because I'd love to look great everywhere I am.
 I just want to try to balance the perfectly-presented, Photoshopped version of my life with the real version, which is often inconvenient, messy, and mismatched.
 Who's with me?
-Use one of the tags below to post some beautifully unbeautiful pictures today.

 When I told James I was writing this post, his response startled me.
 "But don't people visit lifestyle blogs to be aspirational?"
 He asked.
 "Don't they want to see someone who looks great, with a beautiful home?
 Isn't that why they're coming to your site?"
 Honestly, I was shocked.
 I'm trying to build this blog as a haven of realness, thoughtfulness, and introspection, and my husband was the first to tell me that no one wants that realness.